parterburn/6px-ruby/README.md

 # The output url - 6px will put it on their hosting platform
 # Tell 6px to output in a gif - Possible options: ['image/gif', 'image/jpeg', 'image/png'] - Default: 'image/jpeg'
 # Tells 6px to process the 'snowboarding' image and rename it 'sideways_snowboarding'
+# Contains the image details in a 'rotated_image' hash in the job json
 # Submit the job to 6px

 px.